collective/collective.tabr/README.txt

 Credits
 =======

-Thanks to Mikko Ohtamaa for `collecitve.kuputabs`_ which was my inspiration for this.
+Thanks to Mikko Ohtamaa for `collective.kuputabs`_ which was my inspiration for this.
 Most of the code was his to begin with, and I ripped it appart and made *many* changes.